-XIII.
+XII.
 Emergency Notifications and Timely Warnings

-In the event of a dangerous situation on campus that involved an immediate threat to the health or safety of students or employees, Caltech will issue an Emergency Notification consistent with its Emergency Notification procedures.
-In the event Caltech believes that there is a serious or continuing threat to the campus community, Caltech will issue a Timely Warning consistent with its Timely Warning procedures.
+In the event of a dangerous situation on campus that involved an immediate threat to the health or safety of students or employees, continuing threat to the campus community, Caltech will issue a Timely Warning consistent with its Timely Warning procedures.
 Emergency Notifications and Timely Warnings do not disclose the name of the victim.